What You Can Do In Your Role

 Your authority: what you can do

-• The things you can do are defined by your role definition as written in Glassfrog.
-You have the authority to take any action and make any decision that serves your role's Purpose or Accountabilities, as long as you do not violate a policy (as documented in Glassfrog) or a rule of the Constitution.
+• The things you can do are defined by your role definitions as written in Glassfrog.
+You have the authority to take any action and make any decision that serves your role's Purpose or Accountabilities in the context of the broader organisation, as long as you don't violate a policy (as documented in Glassfrog) or a rule of the Constitution.

 • Finally, if an action requires organisational money, you'll want to make sure you have access to it.
-You can source money from your Circle's resources or the resources of any other Circle.
-Alternatively, you could try to source the money from outside the organisation.
+Typically you'll source money from your Circle's budget (check with your Circle Lead about this).

 Your judgment: what you should do

-You'll have a bunch of actions on your plate.
-But which of them are wise to do?
+At any point you'll have a bunch of projects and actions on your plate.
+But which of them are wise to move forward?
 And how should you do them?

 For anyone in the organisation, we recommend three practices: